kugarocks/dotfiles/README.md

 ## tmux

-To avoid network issues, tmux is run on a remote server.
-Locally, tmux is also used to get accustomed to its key bindings.
+I need to run tmux both on remote servers and locally to avoid network issues and get used to its key bindings.
 There are two approaches:

 * Nest tmux within tmux, using a plugin like [tmux-suspend](https://github.com/MunifTanjim/tmux-suspend) for consistent key bindings.
 For the inner tmux clipboard to function properly, OSC 52 and the [set-clipboard](https://github.com/tmux/tmux/wiki/Clipboard#terminal-support---tmux-inside-tmux) option must be enabled.